tornado-predictions/tornado/README.md

     - sklearn for scaling of user inputs for the classification model
     - geopy to convert user entry of location into latitude and longitude

-  - The frontend contains contains the following:
+  - The frontend contains the following:
     - index.html is the main page for the app
       - Includes javascript to fetch user entered data and populate prediction result
       - Links to additional map visualizations based on javascript files using Mapbox